Br3nda/drupal-module-date/README.txt

 * date.css - mostly for the date selector drop-downs
 * date.install - the date.module install file
 * date_timezones.inc - a copy of event_timezones.inc, used only if event is not enabled
-* adodb-time-inc.php - this library will be used if the file is in the same folder as the date.inc file, remove it if you do not want to use the adodb date library and the api will use native php date functions.
 * date.inc - the date api, used for date calcs by date.module, but could be also used by any other module
 * date_views.inc - integration for the date field with the views module